 MSW Program Mission

 The Auburn University MSW Program mission is to make a positive impact on the health care needs and social problems unique to Alabama's citizens, by preparing students for specialized social work practice with diverse populations through the establishment and maintenance of community partnerships, and development and implementation of research techniques and evaluative strategies.

 MSW Program Goals

-- To prepare a diverse student population for advanced clinical social work practice that adheres to professional social work values and ethics and focuses in the areas of health and mental health with a special emphasis on health disparities.
+- To prepare a diverse student population for specialized social work practice that adheres to professional social work values and ethics and focuses in the areas of health and mental health with a special emphasis on health disparities.

-- To advance student knowledge of the multiple dimensions of diversity and provide advanced clinical training with diverse individuals, families, groups, and communities that has a practical and positive impact on the lives of the people of the state of Alabama and our region.
+- To advance student knowledge of the multiple dimensions of diversity and provide specialized training with diverse individuals, families, groups, and communities that has a practical and positive impact on the lives of the people of the state of Alabama and our region.

-- To develop critical thinking skills utilized to evaluate, integrate, and implement empirical research and evidence-informed interventions to enhance advanced clinical social work practice.
+- To develop critical thinking skills utilized to evaluate, integrate, and implement empirical research and evidence-informed interventions to enhance specialized social work practice.

 - To promote policies and community partnerships that address and reduce the impact of poverty, oppression and health disparities.